liamstatham/100-days-of-code/log.md

   - James is 2 today!
 So had to fit it in around his nap time!
   - Did a bit more work on the budget app, all functions are now in the class
   - need to start the other function out of the class "create spend chart"
-  - had a quick look, looks very dificult and I need a fresh head to start this one.
+  - had a quick look, looks very difficult and I need a fresh head to start this one.

+### Day 34: Feb 3, Wednesday

+**Today's Progress**:
+  - Not a good day, not well!
+  - struggling to get my head around the weird text chart output

 Liam Statham